Did Early Christians Believe that Humans Possessed Immortality?

 However, it should be pointed out that Thomas tended to base his position on early writings and traditions.
 And the idea of the immortality of the soul did not come just from Aristotle, it also was part of Mithraism-- a religion that shared many doctrines that the Church of Rome (as well as many other churches) adopted.

 Protestants also accepted change.
-Protestants may wish to consider what Martin Luther wrote on 13 January 1522:
+Yet, Protestants may wish to consider what Martin Luther wrote on 13 January 1522:

 It is probable, in my opinion, that, with very few exceptions indeed, the dead sleep in utter insensibility till the day of judgment...
-On what authority can it be said that the souls of the dead may not sleep out the interval between earth and heaven...
+On what authority can it be said that the souls of the dead may not sleep out the interval between earth and heaven ...
 (Luther M. Translated by W. Hazlitt.
 The life of Luther written by himself.
 M. Michelet, ed.
 Bohn's Standard Library.
 G. Bell, 1904, p.
 133)

 The Bible teaches “the dead know nothing” (Ecclesiastes 9:5).

-18th and 19th Centuries
+17th, 18th, and 19th Centuries

 Sadly, even some who were sabbath-keepers opposed the sabbath-keepers who taught against the concept of the immortality of the soul.